Hitting the High C's

 - If you need assistance with preparation of LangLab PASSPORT lessons, e-mail us and we can put you in touch with a firm dedicated to resource preparation.

-- Click here to see what you can do using LangLab PASSPORT and Vision in combination, or here to find out more about Vision itself.
-Ideas for using LangLab PASSPORT and Vision together are also illustrated in a Powerpoint presentation used during a talk on "Combining Best-of-Breed Technologies in Actual and Virtual Language Labs" given at the November 10, 2007 conference of the Foreign Language Association of Northern California.
+- Click here to see what you can do using LangLab PASSPORT and classroom-management software in combination.
+Ideas for using LangLab PASSPORT and such products together are also illustrated in a Powerpoint presentation used during a talk on "Combining Best-of-Breed Technologies in Actual and Virtual Language Labs" given at the November 10, 2007 conference of the Foreign Language Association of Northern California.

 Useful pedagogical and related links